pfdubois/BridgeBidding/source/Checkback.rst

 - 1♣/♦/♥ – 1M – 2N - 3w!(NMF)

   Responder holding four+ spades and / or four hearts would like to check for a fit.
+  Directly bidding 3♥ or 3♠ shows a fifth major card but a weak hand.

-  For a more sophisticated scheme, see :ref:`this scheme from Marc Smith <NMF2>`.
+  For more sophisticated schemes, see :ref:`TWNMF over 2N <NMF2>` or the :ref:`Wolff Signoff <Wolff>`.

 .. note::
    In the auction 1♥ - 1♠ - 1N, 2♣ clubs is NMF; or with partnership